SysKitTeam/docs-point/governance-and-automation/workspace-review/setup-workspace-review.md

   * **Click the checkmark** if you want to:
      * Send a reminder 3 work days before the due date
      * Receive completion e-mails - selecting this sends an e-mail every time a reviewer finishes the workspace review
+       * The e-mail will be sent to the co-reviewers for that Workspace Review task
 * **Choose what you want the reviewers to check** regarding the workspace's activity status, privacy settings and sensitivity review
+  * **Allow Reviewers to Change Owners** - reviewers will be able to change owners of the workspace on the overview step
   * **Inactive Workspace** - reviewers will be able to archive or delete workspace.
 Archiving or deleting the workspace will complete the workspace review
   * **Privacy Settings** - reviewers will be able to change the privacy settings of the workspace
   * **Sensitivity label** - reviewers will be able to change the sensitivity label of the workspace
-* For this template, the **Membership toggle is automatically switche on**, however, clicking the toggle turn this step off
+* For this template, the **Membership toggle is automatically switched on**, however, clicking the toggle turn this step off
   * Here, you **choose what you want the reviewers to check** regarding users who will have access to the workspace as members
     * The **All Members checkbox is automatically selected** as it is a default part of the Membership step and will always be visible in any review where Membership is enabled
     * In this step you can also **add recommendations that help ensure compliance** with the Minimum Number or Owners and Maximum Number of Owners policies assigned to the workspace
        * Not Enough Owners - reviewers will see prompt if their workspace has too few owners
        * Too Many Owners - reviewers will see prompt if their workspace has too many owners

+{% hint style="warning" %}
+* If the Not Enough Owners and/or Too Many Owners options are selected as part of the Workspace Review and a vulnerability is detected, reviewers will not be able to move forward and complete the review without resolving the vulnerability.
+{% endhint %}

 * Next, **you can turn on Shadow Users by clicking the toggle next to it** if you want reviewers to check on **users that have access to workspace content but are not official members**
-  * If you click the toggle and turn the option on, you can find the **Review All Shadow Users** checkbox - with this, reviewers can review all shadow users and remove those who no lonher need access
+  * If you click the toggle and turn the option on, you can find the **Review All Shadow Users** checkbox - with this, reviewers can review all shadow users and remove those who no longer need access
     * The checkbox will be automatically selected as it is a default part of the step
 * **Turn on Sharing by clicking the toggle next to it** if you want reviewers to choose what you would like reviewers to check regarding **content that has been shared from the workspace**
   * If you click the toggle and turn the option on, the following options are available: